OPPY WOOD, 3rd May 1917 – The Hull Pals Attack

 Cadorna Trench Raid

 The Hull Pals later carried out a successful raid on Cadorna Trench on the 23rd and 24th June 1917.
-The 10th, 11th, 12th and 13th EYR’s each supplied two Officers and 50 other ranks for the raid which was led by Lt, Col., Ferrand from the 11th EYR.
+The 10th, 11th, 12th and 13th Eat Yorkshire Battalions, each supplied two Officers and 50 other ranks for the raid, which was led by Lt, Col., Ferrand, from the 11th EYR.
 The raid was on a 40 yard front, with 50 yards between each battalion that attacked with rifle and bombing sections.
-Zero Hour was 10.20pm with a heavy bombardment of the German trench, during which the raiders left their position in two lines.
+Zero Hour was 10.20pm, with a heavy bombardment of the German trench, during which the raiders left their position in two lines.
 Immediately as the barrage lifted, the raiders rushed the German first and second lines.
 The raid captured 200 prisoners and killed some 280 enemy, destroying dugouts and machine guns on the way.
-The raid lost 24 men, including Captain Saville, Lieutenant Wright and 2/Lieutenants Cliff and Oliver killed.
+The raid lost 24 men, including Captain Saville, Lieutenant Wright and 2/Lieutenant’s Cliff and Oliver killed.
 Another 16 men were killed in the raid with four dying of wounds later.
 Another 28 men returned from the raid wounded.
 Sergeant Marritt won the DCM, but was killed on the raid.
-Oppy Wood was eventually captured on the 28th June 1917, with the East Yorkshires offering assistance.
-The 10th EYR formed the reserve Brigade, the 11th EYR held the front line with two companies and the 13th EYR was used for carrying parties.

-* The units which attacked Oppy Wood were awarded the battle honour Oppy.
-A wood on the outskirts of North Hull, is named Oppy, as a War memorial to the Hull Pals involved in the battle on the 3rd and 4th May, 1917.
+- The units which attacked Oppy Wood were awarded the battle honour Oppy.
+A wood beside Dane Park Road, on the outskirts of North Hull, is named Oppy.
+It is a War memorial to the Hull Pals involved in the battle on the 3rd and 4th May, 1917.

 The magnificent Oppy memorial to the men of Kingston-upon-Hull and all local units, who gave their lives in the Great War: Many of the casualties of 31st Division, who died at Oppy, were from the Hull area.